nickg/nextcellent/readme.txt

 Contributors: wpready
 Tags:gallery,image,images,photo,photos,picture,pictures,slideshow,flash,media,thumbnails,photo-albums,NextGEN-gallery,NextGEN,nextcellent-gallery,nextcellent
 Requires at least: 4.0
-Tested up to: 4.4.2
+Tested up to: 4.8.2
 Stable tag: trunk
 License: GPLv2

 == Description ==

-= 19.33 -  2017-09-22 = Fixes for 1.9.32
+= 1.9.33 -  2017-09-23 = Fixes for 1.9.32

 What's in it for you?

-* Main Windows fixed: an issue around WP last version prevent from opening
+* fix: issue around WP last version prevent from window popup opening.
+* fix: internal issue prevent refer images using Media Add
+* fix: removed (finally) dependency with AJAX and wp-load.php.
+Rotation, and thumbnail should work fine.
+* fix: issues preventing to display correctly.
+* fix: Class constructor warning on PHP 7.1 and aboved
-* Deprecated imagerotator.swf: older Nextcellent version depend on Flash part, now replaced with html counterpart
+* deprecadted: imagerotator.swf: older Nextcellent version depend on Flash part, now replaced with html counterpart
-* removed (finally) removed dependency with AJAX and wp-load.php
+* deprecated: Nextcellent is plupload instead is using swfUpload.
+For legacy code reasons only swfUpload is mentined but not used.
+* improve: core Ajax call simplified

 VERY IMPORTANT: Read ON!
 -----------------------